alexandre-lelain/nocode-nobug/src/pages/react-refs/index.md

 - implements the interface [HTMLElement](https://developer.mozilla.org/en/docs/Web/API/HTMLElement)
 - implements the interface of its tag.
 For example, a `<div>` implements the interface [HTMLDivElement](https://developer.mozilla.org/en/docs/Web/API/HTMLDivElement)

-This simply means that the `ref` you attach to a DOM element like a `<div>` will be an object that inherits of all the _properties_ & _methods_ the class & the interfaces offer.
+This simply means that the `ref` you attach to a DOM element like a `<div>` will be an object that inherits all the _properties_ & _methods_ the class and the interfaces offer.
 That said, you will be able, for example, to access the different _properties_ of your DOM element's **width** from the `ref` (like `clientWidth`, `offsetWidth` and so on).

 Also, React will add some hidden _properties_ & _methods_ to the `ref` object.
-But these are treated like `private` stuff - you don't need to use those or even know their existence.
+But these are treated like **private** stuff - you don't need to use those or even know their existence.

-Depending on the browser (for example some properties & methods are not available in our worst nightmare - yes, I'm talking about IE), your `ref` will look a bit like that:
+Depending on the browser (for example some properties & methods are not available in our worst nightmare - yes, I'm talking about IE 😵), your `ref` will look a bit like that:

 ```js
 // the content of a ref attached to a <div>